Amy Ryan: Career

+1987–2005: Broadway debut and early roles

 Ryan made her off-Broadway debut in the Westside Theatre's 1987 production of A Shayna Maidel, playing the role of Hanna.
 The following year she was seen in the Second Stage Theatre Company's revival of The Rimers of Eldritch.
 Additional off-Broadway credits include As Bees In Honey Drown, Crimes of the Heart and Saved.
 She also worked in regional theater, where she originated roles in new plays by Neil LaBute, Arthur Miller and Neil Simon.
 On Broadway she has appeared as Tess in The Sisters Rosensweig, Natasha in the 1997 revival of The Three Sisters, and Peggy in the 2001–2002 revival of The Women.